sazsu/rsschool-cv/cv.md

 ## Education

 - Python programming basics at Yandex Lyceum (Graduated with honors)
-- JavaScript Manual on learnjavascript.ru (in progress)
+- JavaScript Manual on learnjavascript.ru (In progress)
-- JS / Front-end Pre-school RU at RS School (in progress)
+- JS / Front-end Pre-school RU at RS School (In progress)